Play Schemes

 All Play Schemes are arranged into five indoor "play stations" and an outdoor station covering different skill-sets that develop children's intellectual, language and socio-emotional skills leading to improved school-readiness.

-Each play station is run by one Volunteer Mother.
+Each play station is run by one mother.

 Children are divided into small groups (maximum six) and rotate around the play stations so they have the opportunity to participate in all types of activities.